How Flour Affects Pizza Crust Flavor: Myth vs. Reality

 That said, if you enjoy the earthy, nutty flavors of wholemeal flour, you can absolutely experiment by blending a small amount into your dough (no more than 15% – any more may compromise the dough’s gluten structure and strength), or by using a white flour with a slightly higher ash content for a possible, subtle flavor boost.

-It’s common to hear claims that one white flour “tastes better” than another, often when the “better-tasting” flour is also more expensive or labeled as “premium.”
+People often claim that one white flour “tastes better” than another, often when the “better-tasting” flour is also more expensive or labeled as “premium.”
 But again, the real factor influencing the flavor of pizza dough is fermentation (or, in enriched doughs, the added ingredients like fat, sugar, and eggs).
 More fermentation byproducts = more flavor.
 The only exceptions are flours that have gone rancid or were faulty straight from the mill (improper storage after milling, a flawed milling process, or other handling issues).

 If you want to compare flours based on flavor, the only reliable method is to prepare two doughs identically – same formula, same fermentation, same baking – changing only the flour.
 In most cases where one flour seems “tastier,” the true cause is a difference in preparation, not the flour itself.